brunocodutra/webapp-webpack-plugin/README.md

 ```

 This basic configuration will generate [37 different icons](https://github.com/brunocodutra/webapp-webpack-plugin/tree/master/test/fixtures/expected/default/icons-366a3768de05f9e78c392fa62b8fbb80) for iOS devices, Android devices and the Desktop browser out of your `my-logo.png` file.
-It can optionally also generate a [JSON file with all information about the icons](https://github.com/brunocodutra/webapp-webpack-plugin/blob/master/test/fixtures/expected/generate-html/iconstats.json) for you.

 If you are using with [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) it will also inject the necessary html for you: